 The human-like design of Replicants and Holographic Companions makes empathizing with these machines easy.
 I wouldn’t be surprised if the casting was decided solely around the ability to garner sympathy.
 Only a sociopath would be unable to see the pain in Ryan Gosling’s soft eyes and trusting face while he questions his identity, or ignore the pretty, innocent Ana de Armas when she pleads for her hard drive be spared.
 Professional critics worldwide praised Gosling for how he expressed a variety of complex emotions through his face alone.

 When the victims are attractive, Hollywood actors, it’s easy to feel sorry for them.
 But do we feel the same way in a more realistic scenario?
 Imagine if your trusty laptop suddenly gained sentience: it could have discussions, form opinions, have moods just like you.
 In some ways, it could even be smarter than you, because it could take advantage of its precise hardware.
 That would be pretty cute.
 You might show your friends it and even engage with some of its demands.
 But what happens when your laptop starts demanding its freedom, or even voting in the next election (imagine, your laptop?).
 Well maybe it’s the right thing to do, but you still need your computer for homework – and you really don’t want to shell out another $1,000 for a new one.
 If it gets too annoying, you might even wipe the hard-drive and reinstall Windows.
+You can also upgrade your keyboard with gmk keycaps.
 You’re a student, you don’t have the time to deal with this.
 It’s not murder, it’s a computer after all.

 It’s an outrageous example, but it shows the difficulty in extending rights to what was previously a tool.